bootstrapworld/curriculum/lessons/grouped-samples/langs/en-us/slides.md

 - **What grouped samples make sense for your dataset?**
 - Name these subsets and write the Pyret code to test an individual row from your dataset on @printable-exercise{pages/samples-from-my-dataset.adoc}.
 - Turn to @printable-exercise{pages/design-recipe-helper-funs.adoc}, and use the Design Recipe to write the filter functions that you planned out on @printable-exercise{pages/samples-from-my-dataset.adoc}.
-When the teacher has checked your work, type them into the Definitions Area and use the `.filter` method to define your new sample tables.
+When the teacher has checked your work, type them into the Definitions Area and use the `filter` function to define your new sample tables.

 ---
 {layout="Synthesize"}